Moving your chipmunks

 It has been illegal since 2016 to buy or sell chipmunks as pets.
 If you bought or rescued a pet chipmunk prior to 2016 you can keep them for the rest of their natural life.

 Moving your chipmunks can be stressful for them, so in an ideal world, you should try to avoid transporting them unless it's absolutely necessary.

 If you're considering moving your chipmunks because you're going away, it's better to find someone to care for them in your home, as this will be less stressful than moving them.
 If it's unavoidable, read on to find out how to move your chipmunks without upsetting them.

 Handling your chipmunks

-- Padded nets
+- Using padded nets

 - Setting a live-catch squirrel trap

-Help your chipmunks feel safe during transportation
+Help your chipmunks feel safe when they're on the move

 You can help your chipmunks feel comfortable and safe when they're on the move by adding familiar-smelling things into their carriers and new environments, such as used bedding or toys.
 You should also give them some moist fruits and seeds to last the whole length of the journey.

 Remember, under the EU Invasive Alien Species Regulation, Siberian chipmunks can only be transported for animal welfare reasons, such as when they are taken to a vet, boarding establishment or if you're moving house.
 It's important that your pets are transported securely and aren't allowed to escape.